A new bound for $A(A + A)$ for large sets: Wrappers

-for some $1 \leqslant i_1, \dots, i_d \leqslant K$. \end{definition}
+for some $1 \leqslant i_1, \ldots, i_d \leqslant K$. \end{definition}

-\begin{definition} Assume a set of $d$ homomorphisms $\gamma_1, \dots, \gamma_d$ to be fixed.
+\begin{definition} Assume a set of $d$ homomorphisms $\gamma_1, \ldots, \gamma_d$ to be fixed.
 We define $\eps$-$d$-\emph{wrapper} to be a union of some $\eps$-$d$-blocks. \end{definition} Clearly, distinct $\eps$-$d$-blocks are disjoint and their union constitutes the whole $G$.
-This proves, that complement of a wrapper is a wrapper, too.

-The following statement is the main result on wrappers, with which one can `approximate' level-sets of functions by $\eps$-$d$-blocks with a certain precision.
+This proves, that complement of a wrapper is a wrapper, too.\\ The following statement is the main result on wrappers, with which one can `approximate' level-sets of functions by $\eps$-$d$-blocks with a certain precision.